Vasileia-Apostolou/Beauty_Bounty/README.md

 ## Manual Testing

+* I tested that the navbar brand(Beauty Bounty) redirects user to the home page.
+* I tested that the navbar collapses to a hamburger menu in smaller screen devices.
+* I tested that the search bar shows the user a product related to the word they typed.
 * I tested the registration form by creating several fake user accounts with a username, email address, password and tested the "Submit" button.
 * I logged in from several fake user accounts using the username and password and tested the "Login" button.
 * I tested the log out funtion from all accounts by clicking on the "Logout" button.